Search

 • Safer roads.

-Attending a diesel mechanic program that is accredited by the ASE Education Foundation can also help prepare graduates to take the ASE certification exam.
+Attending a diesel mechanic program that is accredited by the ASE Education Foundation may also help prepare graduates to take the ASE certification exam.
 As mentioned above, becoming ASE certified is considered a standard in the diesel field.
-To become ASE certified, mechanics must have at least two years of hands-on working experience, and graduates of UTI’s Diesel Mechanic School can substitute their training for one of those years.
+To become ASE certified, mechanics must have at least two years of hands-on working experience, and graduates of UTI’s diesel mechanic school can substitute their training for one of those years.

 FAQ